Skip to content

 Quality

 The tools have a nice sturdy feel to them.
-The Loop and Ribbon tools are not that sharp, but all and all this Tool Set is very durable and lasts a long time.
+The Loop and Ribbon tools are not that sharp, but all and all, this Tool Set is very durable and lasts for years.

 Ease of Use